 Variety of Color and Design

 If you are looking for a more unique look, you can find designs that have dramatic veining, different colors, and fun designs as well.
-This beautiful countertop was installed in a bar with custom tile and it makes such a cool statement in the space.
+This beautiful countertop was installed in a bar with custom tile from Mercury Mosaics and it makes such a cool statement in the space.

 This is another bar where we used quartz for the countertops and our clients love that’s a low-maintenance material and won’t stain with wine, beer, or food when entertaining or kids spill on the countertop.